machinekit/QtQuickVcp/README.md

     INTRO_TIME = 0

 ##### Modify the HAL-file
 For some user-interface you need a running Haltalk server.
-You can add one to you existing configuration by adding following in the beginning of the HAL-file:
+You can add one to you existing configuration by adding following in the **end of the HAL file**:

     # start haltalk server
     loadusr -W haltalk

+**Note:** It is important to add the above line to the **end of the HAL file**, not in the beginning or else you will encounter connection problems.

 ##### Create a Run-Script
 Machinekit configurations need a few actions to be performed before linuxcnc can start.
 Take a look at the following script and modify it to fit your configuration.